-We'll start with the urine strips.
-First, there are a number of things that can cause these strips to give false results as listed below:
+A number of things that can cause urine strips to give false results:

-Next, these strips don't measure the same thing even though they look for ketones.
-There are 3 different types of ketones in your body, acetoacetate, acetone, and Beta-hydroxybutyrate.
-The urine strips measure acetoacetate, breath meters measure acetone and blood meters measure Beta-hydroxybutyrate.
+Urine strips don't measure the same thing as blood strips, even though they look for ketones.
+There are three different types of ketones in your body: acetoacetate, acetone, and beta-Hydroxybutyrate.
+Urine strips measure acetoacetate (however this can be measured directly in the urine if the acetoacetate is in excessive levels), breath meters measure acetone, and blood meters measure beta-Hydroxybutyrate.

-Urine strips were never designed for people on the ketogenic diet, they were designed for diabetics to make sure they don't have elevated ketone levels so they are not nearly as accurate for keto dieters.
-Here is more information on that.
+Urine strips were never designed for people on the ketogenic diet.
+They were designed to help diabetics ensure they don't have elevated ketone levels, which means urine strips are not nearly as accurate for keto dieters.